 Click topics from the navigation menu on the left side of the WebUI to see them.
 You view and change settings in two different types of fields: drop-down lists and entry fields into which you type information.
-For your security, the WebUI times out after 10 minutes, so if it is idle for that time, you must log on again.
+For your security, the WebUI times out after 10 minutes, so if it is idle for that time, you must log in again.

-The remaining procedures in this chapter assume that you have already logged on to the WebUI as administrator.
+The remaining procedures in this chapter assume that you are already logged in to the WebUI as administrator.

-Only one person at a time should log on as the system administrator to prevent unintentional overwriting of changes.
+Only one person at a time should log in as the system administrator to prevent unintentional overwriting of changes.